hito-de-jiro/FakeDataGenerator/README.md

 ```
 python manage.py createsuperuser
 ```
 Run server
 ```
 python manage.py runserver
 ```

-## How to create data
+## Usage

-Click the "New scheme" button.<br>
-Enter the name of the scheme,<br>
-column name and order,<br>
-select other options.
+Click the "New scheme" button.
+Enter the name of the scheme, column name and order, select other options.

----
-Under "column type", select the data type.<br>
+Under "column type", select the data type.
-You can press button "Add column" and add columns as needed.<br>
+You can press button "Add column" and add columns as needed.
 Click the "Submit" button.

----
-To create data, select the name of your schema.<br>
+To create data, select the name of your schema.
-On the page, enter the number of rows and click "Generate data".<br>
-after reloading the page, if everything went well,<br>
-you will see the changed status (green "Ready") and a link to download the data.
+On the page, enter the number of rows and click "Generate data". after reloading the page, if everything went well, you will see the changed status (green "Ready") and a link to download the data.